thomasballinger/posts/2024-07-13-js-packaging.markdown

 2. generate them during a build process and adding them to the .gitignore file
 3. just stick them in the tarball artifact so no one ever sees them

 For the convex npm package I went with 1), so the convex npm package has directories called `browser`, `values`, `server` etc. [in version control](https://github.com/get-convex/convex-js) as well [in the distribution package](https://unpkg.com/browse/convex@1.13.0/).
 These files being present during step 2) means tools like `npm link` or pnpm monorepos that install dependencies by linking directly to packages instead of installing the tarball also benefit from the presence of these files.
-In our monorepo we have tools that use these legacy module resolution strategies we have to appease.
-It's possible to force these package to install the tarball instead in a pnpm monorepo by installing `file:../path/to/package?pack` instead of the normal path, so option 3) is actually viable for us.
+In our monorepo we have at times has tools that used these legacy module resolution strategies we have to appease.
+And even if we fixed these we have demos projects that do this on purpose to recreate issues that customers have reported.
+It's possible to force these package to install the tarball instead in a pnpm monorepo by installing `file:../path/to/package?pack` instead of the normal path, so option 3) is actually viable for us too.

 And it's not much more work given that we already have a script that unpacks the tarball to a temporary directory, modifies it, and repacks it. ([script](https://github.com/get-convex/convex-js/blob/main/scripts/postpack.mjs))